Skip to main content

 2. In the tab Tables, add add one or more tables.

 3. In the tab Column selection, select select columns for input values.
-You can also view their fallback values and their mandatory status (at the data model level) here.
+You can also view the fallback values, mandatory status at the data model level, and data type for each column.
 Deselected deselected columns will not be available as rows and column values.

 Make sure to take the following rules into account: